The foliated Lefschetz hyperplane theorem: Proof of Theorem .

+\begin{proof}[Proof of Proposition \ref{pro:dich}] Let $X \subset M_b$ be a compact set.
+Let $R$ be the universal constant given by Lemma \ref{lem:appendix}.
+Denote by $X(R)$ the $R$-neighborhood of $X$, which is a relatively compact set.
+Lemma \ref{lem:appendix} implies that any trajectory starting at $X$ either reaches the interior of $M_a$ -- which is equivalent to saying that it reaches $M_a$ in finite time -- or it remains in $X(R)$ for all time.

+It must be shown that if a trajectory $\gamma_x$ remains within $X(R)$ for all times then it must converge to a critical point.
+Since $X(R)$ is relatively compact and $f$ is a Morse function, there is a finite number $k$ of critical points in its closure.
+Each of those critical points $\{c_i\}_{i=1}^{k}$ has an arbitrarily small neighborhood $V_i$ which corresponds to a ball in the standard Morse model around $c_i$.
+In particular, a trajectory that intersects $V_i$ must intersect just once, either converging to $c_i$ or escaping from $V_i$ eventually.
+From this it follows that there is a time $t_0 > 0$ such that $\gamma_x(t) \notin V_i$, for all $t > t_0$ and every $i$.
+Since the gradient $|\nabla_g f| > \delta > 0$ is bounded from below in $X(R) \setminus \cup_{i=1..k} V_i$, this shows that $f(\gamma_x(t)) < a$ for $t$ large enough, which is a contradiction. \end{proof}

-\subsection{Proof of Theorem \ref{thm:picardret}.}
+\section{Proof of Theorem \ref{thm:main}.}

 Fix some leaf $F \in \cF$.
-In this section all we need to do is to check that for a well chosen Morse function and metric on $F$ the hypotheses of Proposition \ref{pro:dich} are satisfied for $F$.
-Our candidate is the restriction to the leaf of the function $f_k = \log|s_k|^2$, and the restriction to the leaf of any Riemmanian metric on $M$. \\
+All we need to do now is to check that, for a suitable choice of Morse function and metric on $F$, the hypotheses of Proposition \ref{pro:dich} are satisfied for $F$.
+Our candidate is the restriction to the leaf of the function $f_k = \log|s_k|^2$, and the restriction to the leaf of any Riemannian metric on $M$.

 We shall prove a couple of preliminary lemmas, for which we need to recall some notation.
 Given a function $f$, defined on a manifold endowed with a codimension one foliation $(M, \cF)$, the tangential differential $d^\cF f$ is the composition of the differential with the projection $T^*M\rightarrow (T\cF)^*$.
 The points in which $d^\cF f$ vanishes are the \emph{tangential critical points of $f$}, which we denote by $\Sigma^\cF(f)$.
-Of course, $\Sigma^\cF(f)$ are nothing but the critical points of the restriction of $f$ to each leaf of $\cF$. \\
+Of course, $\Sigma^\cF(f)$ are nothing but the critical points of the restriction of $f$ to each leaf of $\cF$.

-\begin{lemma} For every $k$ large enough, $W_k \subset M$ has a tubular neighborhood that contains a full regular level set of $f_k = \log|s_k|^2$ and which is also disjoint from $\Sigma^\cF(f_k)$. \end{lemma} \begin{proof} It is enough to check that $h_k = ||s_k||^2$ satisfies the Lemma, since $\log$ is an increasing monotone function.
+\begin{lemma} For every $k$ large enough, the $2$--calibrated submanifold $W_k \subset M$ has a tubular neighborhood that contains a full regular level set of $f_k = \log|s_k|^2$ and which is also disjoint from $\Sigma^\cF(f_k)$. \end{lemma} \begin{proof} It is enough to check that $h_k = ||s_k||^2$ satisfies the Lemma, since $\log$ is an increasing monotone function.